3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 Go Paragliding

 This paragliding adventure is one of the funnest activities you can do during your 4 days in Medellin.
-Thanks to its proximity to the Andes Mountains, you can do a fun and relatively inexpensive paragliding experience just outside of the city.
+Thanks to its proximity to the Andes Mountains, you can have a fun and relatively inexpensive paragliding experience just outside of the city.

 This activity went from about 8 am-12 pm, which included the driving time there and back, the flying time, plus the time we had to wait for the winds to cooperate

 We went ahead and booked a driver through the tour company (another 100,000 COP – about 23 USD) for the morning.
-This was a good choice, as buses didn’t go nearby the paragliding spot and we didn’t see any taxis go by either.
+This was a good choice, as buses didn’t go near the paragliding spot and we didn’t see any taxis go by either.

 We had a fantastic time paragliding over the hills near Medellin, with the city visible in the distance and farms, jungle, and waterfalls beneath.
 The company was really professional and had a really efficient and smooth operation going.
 I felt very safe and well-taken care of here!